JOHN 3:16 REFERS TO BODILY IMMORTALITY

 Even though someone, perhaps a child, has never heard of Christ, he or she shall be thrown into the Lake of Fire because he or she has not “accepted Christ.”

-Believing in Christ does not have to be accompanied by obedience to the commands of Christ or His Apostles.
+Believing in Christ does not need to be accompanied by obedience to the commands of Christ or His Apostles.
 We are found righteous by faith (actually mental assent) and faith alone.
 Our behavior is not a significant factor in our salvation.
 It is a free ride to Heaven, we might say.

 As far as Heaven is concerned, this is a wonderful Paradise.
 There is a mansion for every saved person.
 There are streets of gold.
 The inhabitants play harps to pass the time.
 They may praise God for a thousand years.
 They have no responsibilities other than to praise God.
 They spend eternity “singing and shouting and dancing about,” as one elderly person explained to me.